RELATIONSHIP & SEX THERAPY

 8. Okay, I think I'm ready to try this, but I still have questions.
 What now?

 You can reach me in a number of ways!
-You can call me directly, e-mail me directly, or fill out my contact form here.
+You can call me directly, e-mail me directly, look at my TherapyDen profile or Psychology Today profile, or fill out my contact form here.
+I offer a free 10-20 minute phone call consultation to give us a chance to connect and see if we might be a good fit together.
 I'm happy to answer your questions and discuss your situation further, and there's no pressure to schedule by reaching out.
 I look forward to meeting with you!